seominjoon/denspi/README.md

 ## Demo
-This section will let you host the demo that looks like:
+This section will let you host the demo that looks like

 ![demo](figs/demo.png)